BlancheK/BlancheK.github.io/movies-titles.md

 ## Key features

+We delve into the analysis of key title features, including length, grammatical structure, named entities, and the presence of the protagonist's name, aiming to discern their potential impact on a movie's success.
+By scrutinizing these parameters, we seek to uncover patterns and correlations that contribute to the overall success of a film.

 ### Title length

 The length of a movie title plays a crucial role in shaping audience expectations, establishing tone, and contributing to a film's overall marketing strategy.
 A well-crafted title can pique curiosity, evoke emotions, and even serve as a memorable brand for the film.
 Whether brief and explicit or long and intriguing, a title can contribute significantly to a film's success by resonating with its target audience and conveying the essence of the cinematic experience it offers.